duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 Our mission is to create a controller that is capable of using images from the duckiebot's camera to follow an other duckiebot and stop a certain distance away, in line with its rear.
 We would like to implement this controller in the duckiebot and also a similar controller that would be able to only stop behind another duckiebot using the simulator.
 <p>&nbsp;</p>
-Our duckiebot has a camera with fisheye lens installed on it.
+Our duckiebot has a camera with a fisheye lens installed on it.
 This configuration is called eye-in-hand because it is rigidly mounted on the robot.
-Our target is at a certain distance of the bumper of other duckiebot.
-The bumper has a circle's pattern: 8 columns by 3 rows on simulator and 7 columns by 3 rows on the duckiebot.
+Our target is at a certain distance from the bumper of other duckiebot.
+The bumper has a circle pattern: 8 columns by 3 rows on the simulator and 7 columns by 3 rows on the duckiebot.
 <p>&nbsp;</p>

 ![](./images/camera.png)

-*Figure 1 : Duckiebot's fish eye camera*
+*Figure 1 : Duckiebot's fisheye camera*

 ![](./images/bumper.png)